-These guidelines policies are authorized by Section 17.40.060 of the Oregon City Municipal Code and apply to designated historic structures in Oregon City.
 Projects that meet the HRB policies do not have to request approval from the Board.
 City staff are available to help property owners determine if their projects meet the HRB policies.
+Property owners are strongly encouraged to seek advice from City staff before proceeding with changes to historic properties.
+Changes that do not meet the policies are subject to code enforcement action.
+The policies do not apply to regular maintenance or repair of existing structures.

 Either staff or the applicant shall have the option of referring the plans to the Historic Review Board for resolution of doubtful or contested application of standards.
 Owners of properties that do not fall under the Historic Review Process are encouraged to follow the Policies set forth by the Historic Review Board by making exterior alterations that maintain the structure's integrity and are compatible with the neighborhood.